lluisd/BIGTREETECH-TouchScreenFirmware/README.md

 6. Once Marlin firmware is flashed, disconnect the application from the printer and restart the printer (switching off and on or pressing on the TFT's reset button if you have a Sidewinder X1 v4)

 **IMPORTANT NOTE:**
-Always reset the EEPROM after installing a new Marlin fw.
+Always reset the EEPROM after installing a new Marlin firmware.
-EEPROM reset means also the following setups have to be performed again and saved on EEPROM:
+EEPROM reset means also that the following setups have to be performed again and saved on EEPROM:

+1. Reset EEPROM, from **Menu->Settings->Machine->EEPROM->Reset** button
-1. PID, from **Menu->Settings->Machine->Tuning->PID** menu
+2. PID, from **Menu->Settings->Machine->Tuning->PID** menu
-2. Probe Offset (only for BLTouch Marlin fw versions), from **Menu->Movement->Bed Level->P Offset** menu
+3. Probe Offset (only for BLTouch Marlin firmware versions), from **Menu->Movement->Bed Level->P Offset** menu
-3. Bed leveling process, from **Menu->Movement->Bed Level->UBL** (or MBL) menu
+4. Bed leveling process, from **Menu->Movement->Bed Level->UBL** (or MBL) menu
+5. Save on EEPROM, from **Menu->Settings->Machine->EEPROM->Save** button

 ### TFT Firmware Update

 #### TFT Firmware Installation

-In order to install this custom firmware:
+In order to install the TFT firmware:

-1. Download this custom firmware
+1. Download the firmware
 2. Unzip the archive and copy the contents to the SD Card.
 The folder `TFT28` and file `MKSTFT28.bin` must be on the root directory of the SD card
-3) Plug in the SD card into the printer
+3. Plug in the SD card into the printer
-4) Turn on the printer and wait for the firmware to finish flashing
+4. Turn on the printer and wait for the firmware to finish flashing
-5) In case calibration procedure is started, touch the calibration points on the screen
+5. In case calibration procedure is started, touch the calibration points on the screen
-6) Restart the printer
+6. Restart the printer
-7) Proceed with the configuration as reported on section [TFT Firmware Configuration](#TFT-Firmware-Configuration)
+7. Proceed with the configuration as reported on section [TFT Firmware Configuration](#TFT-Firmware-Configuration)

 **IMPORTANT NOTE:**
 Always install all the content provided in the zip file.
 That means, copy in the SD card the `.bin` + `config.ini` + `TFT28` folder with its files.